marianaWest/Copy1Hackathon/README.md

 An example of a catalogue record for an individual entry form and photograph can be found at https://discovery.nationalarchives.gov.uk/details/r/C9082740
 You can also browse the contents of a piece by appending the same reference number found at the end of the URL (e.g. C9082740) to: https://discovery.nationalarchives.gov.uk/browse/r/h/

 Pieces **COPY 1/1 - COPY 1/60** and **COPY 1/364 - COPY 1/566** have all been individually catalogued to item level by volunteers.
 Other pieces in the collection include drawings and other copyrighted material.
-These are in the process of being catalogued to item level and the full metadat will be available in the future.
+These are in the process of being catalogued to item level and the full metadata will be available in the future.

 ## COPY 1 processed data